gruppe-i-co-design/paper/paper.md

 ## Odd-even sort

+The implementation and idea for the algortihm comes from Skilarova's presentation of sorting networks [@skliarova2015].

-The intended algorithm is inspired from the Bubble Sort and is a relatively uncomplicated sorting algorithm.
+The algorithm is inspired by bubble sort, and is a relatively straight forward.
 Bubble sort functioning by comparing adjacent elements; if the array elements are sorted, no swapping is terminated.
 Contrarily, the elements need to be switched.
 The even-odd transposition sort algorithm operates by comparing all odd/even listed pairs of neighboring elements in the array if the match is in incorrect order; in other words, the primary element is bigger than the second the elements are swapped.
 The second step is to compare all even/odd listed matches of adjoining elements.
 These two steps are repeating until the array is sorted.

 Knuth goes deeply into the ways in which sorting networks kan be optimized and are created in his masterpiece; _The Art of Computer Programming_ [@knuthsortnetwork1998].
 Further the parallelization of the algorithm is well explained in the book from Nvidia called _GPU Gems 2_ [@gpugems2; chapter 46].
 It details optimized sorting on GPUs using sorting networks and parallel comparisions.
 The parallelization aspect is quite similar between GPUs and FPGAs.